IB Group 4 subjects

-The Chemistry, Biology, Physics and Design Technology courses will be updated for first teaching in September 2014, with syllabus updates (including a decrease in the number of options), a new internal assessment component similar to that of the Group 5 (mathematics) explorations, and "a new concept-based approach" dubbed "the nature of science".
+The Chemistry, Biology, Physics and Design Technology was last updated for first teaching in September 2014, with syllabus updates (including a decrease in the number of options), a new internal assessment component similar to that of the a new internal assessment component similar to that of the Group 5 (mathematics) explorations, and "a new concept-based approach" dubbed "the nature of science".
 A new, standard level-only course will also be introduced to cater to candidates who do not wish to further their studies in the sciences, focusing on important concepts in Chemistry, Biology and Physics.

+2023 syllabus update

+The 3 core sciences namely Biology, Chemistry, and Physics, as well as Environmental Systems and Societies have been updated, with the first teaching in August 2023, and first examinations in May 2025.
+The syllabus change was originally scheduled for 2021, though the COVID-19 pandemic caused the IB to delay the syllabus change to 2023.
+Details of the specific changes can be found on the IBO website.

 Structure and assessment

 All group 4 subjects (except computer science and environmental systems and societies; see below) follow roughly the same format.
 Each subject has its Subject Specific Core (SSC), i.e., material taught at both the standard and higher levels.
 Students sitting the Higher Level examination study the Additional Higher Level (AHL) material.
 Lastly, there is a list of options for each subject from which two are chosen.
 Higher Level students are sometimes unable to choose certain options that are available to Standard Level students because the AHL already covers it.
 Ideally, students choose the options based on their own abilities and preferences, but in practice the options are usually chosen by the school (based on the school's scientific facilities as well as the discretion of the instructor).
 Students spend one-quarter of the 150 hours of SL instruction (240 hours for HL; however, both numbers are merely recommendations and are not enforced) doing practical work in the laboratory.
 Group 4 subjects at the Standard Level are tailored for students who do not see themselves in further science instruction after leaving the programme.

 Assessment of a Group 4 subject comprises the following: